Transcript #78: Setting Expectations for Open Source Participation

 04:23 All right, Kojo, you found some pretty cool stuff with some libraries and dependencies, right?

-04:29 Tell us about those.
+04:28 Tell us about those.

-04:30 - I got exposed to this, really, I think on the last day of PyCon.
+04:29 I got exposed to this, really, I think on the last day of PyCon.

 04:42 But what libraries.io does is it will let you find dependencies based on packages.

-04:56 And so it's an interesting way to sort of see, to find out, like if you're building a project, what things are you depending on?
+04:55 And so it's an interesting way to sort of see, to find out, like if you're building a project, what things are you depending on?

 05:02 And then maybe what things are those things depending on that you might not have been aware of?

-05:06 And it will also point out like versions and that sort of thing.
+05:06 And it will also point out, like, versions and that sort of thing.

 05:08 So you can drill down fairly deep into it.

-05:11 I think the person who introduced it to me was pointing out that, I can't remember the package now, but there's a certain package that depends on Twine, which is the packaging tool, but it depends on an older version of Twine.
+05:10 I think the person who introduced it to me was pointing out that I can't remember the package now, but there's a certain package that depends on Twine, which is the packaging tool.

 05:25 And so you can find that kind of information.

-05:28 And so I thought that was interesting.
+05:27 And so I thought that was interesting.

 05:29 And then along with that, libraries.io is run by a site that is called Tidelift that is looking to try to help bring some financial support into open source software.